← All Projects

 What I Learned

-Shipping a PyInstaller bundle with correct asset path resolution is harder than it looks — the transition from dev environment paths to the frozen app bundle requires careful abstraction at every file access point.
+Shipping a PyInstaller bundle with correct asset path resolution is harder than it looks.
+The transition from dev environment paths to the frozen app bundle requires careful abstraction at every file access point.
 That's the next session's work.